LaurentVeyssier/Part-Of-Speech-tagging-NLP-task/README.md

 Using a transition graph, the POS selected is the one with the highest probability, ie maximum likelihood.
 This is achieved using Viterbi algorithm.

 ![](asset/results.png)

+# Dependencies

+The project uses the [Pomegranate](https://github.com/jmschrei/pomegranate) library to build a hidden Markov model for part of speech tagging.

 # Results